 Multi-hop mesh networks, such as those defined in some IEEE 802 standards, are widely used in the utility network.
 There are a number of characteristics that make the mesh topology favorable in some deployment situations.
 Mesh topology extends the range of the network well beyond the range of a single radio link.
 Multi-hop delivery can assist in reaching endpoints in poor RF environments, as adjacent neighbors forward messages to the hard to reach node.
 This in turn allows greater network range with low power radios that can operate in license exempt frequency bands.

-In dense deployment scenarios, mesh topology can allow reducing the transmit power and/or increasing the symbol rate, both measures that can reduce interface from and with other nodes by reducing the interference footprint.
+In dense deployment scenarios, mesh topology can allow reducing the transmit power and/or increasing the data rate, both measures that can reduce interference from and with other nodes by reducing the interference footprint.
 An inherent trade-off in multi-hop network topologies is that forwarding will, in some cases, increase latency.
 In interference limited environments, use of mesh topology can improve delivery reliability, which will reduce retransmission delays.
 Similarly the resistance to interference improves delivery reliability, which can improve the effective throughput as well, as retransmission caused by collisions increase the spectrum bandwidth required to deliver the message.

-In a wireless system, rate (throughput) and range are inversely related if all other factors are equal.
-A lower rate can operate over a longer range.
+In a wireless system, data rate (throughput) and range are inversely related if all other factors are equal.
+A lower data rate can operate over a longer range.
 In multi-hop (relay or mesh networks), there is also an inverse relationship between latency and range.
 If range is extended by forwarding packets through a mesh or multi-hop network, the latency increases proportional to the number of hops.
 This topic is presented in greater depth in NISTIR 7761 V2 (2013), Section 6.1 [2].

 Applications for Smart Grid

 The electric power system is logically organized as three domains: Generation, Transmission and Distribution.
-Among the categories of Smart Grid applications are Advanced Metering Infrastructure (AMI) and Distribution Automation (DA).
+The domains of generation and transmission have been instrumented and networked with IEEE 802 technologies for years.
+These technologies are now being applied in the distribution domain through Smart Grid applications.
+Two such Smart Grid applications that benefit from IEEE 802 networking technologies are Advanced Metering Infrastructure (AMI) and Distribution Automation (DA).

 AMI

-AMI improves utility metering and includes the following features: Utility service outage and restoration management, meter reading, Demand Response, Load Management, remote service disconnection/re-connection and service pricing capabilities that include Real Time Pricing, Time of Use pricing & Critical Peak pricing..
+Some examples of AMI features are: Utility service outage and restoration management, on demand meter reading, Demand Response, Load Management, remote service disconnection/re-connection and service pricing capabilities that include Real Time Pricing, Time of Use pricing & Critical Peak Pricing.
+A high level example of an AMI system is illustrated in Figure 2.
 For more information, refer to [2].

 Figure 2: High level example of an AMI system.